-I'm a pro distance runner, public health professional, and running coach who finds the joy in every mile.
+I'm the runner who finds the joy in every mile.
 A 4-time Olympic Trials Qualifier, I compete in the 5,000 meters, 10,000 meters, and the marathon.
 I'm a California native who traded the Pacific Ocean for the Atlantic: I now live in the Ocean State, in Providence, Rhode Island, and I train in Boston, Massachusetts as past of the Boston Athletic Association.

 Allow me to share my pro running journey with you: after running track and XC for five years at the University of California, Davis and graduating in 2010, I wasn't quite ready to hang up my track spikes.
 So I packed my bags, said goodbye to my hometown of Davis, California, and made the move to San Francisco to give professional running a shot!

 For two years I ran joyfully in San Francisco, training with my eye on the 2012 Olympic Trials.
 It was an incredible journey that I had the pleasure of sharing with my dad, Bill Gregg, who coaches XC and track at Davis Senior High School and coached me during my high school days.
 In 2012 I achieved the Olympic Trials "B" Standard in the 10,000 meters, running 33:01.
 But unfortunately, I came up just short of the "A" Standard and narrowly missed a shot at competing in the Trials.